barseghyanartur/the-great-suspender-restore-urls/README.rst

 If you used to use The Great Suspender Chrome extension, you would notice (as of 2020-02-04) that it has been banned by Google Chrome for being a malware.

-The latest release `v7.1.6 <https://github.com/greatsuspender/thegreatsuspender/releases/tag/v7.1.6>`__,
-if installed from source, works well for me.
+The last-known-good-version on GitHub, release `v7.1.6 <https://github.com/greatsuspender/thegreatsuspender/releases/tag/v7.1.6>`__, works well for me, if installed from source.
 However, your saved tabs won't reload as something has changed in between the `good` and the `bad` releases.

 What to do?
 Would you just loose all precious URLs and saved sessions?
 If you are OK with that, just pass by.
 Otherwise, read further.